Ready to install Astro? Follow this guide to using the

 InstallationSection titled Installation

-create-astro is the fastest way to start a new Astro project from scratch.
+create astro is the fastest way to start a new Astro project from scratch.
 It will walk you through every step of setting up your new Astro project.
-It allows you to choose from a few different starter templates or provide your own using the
+It allows you to choose from a few different official starter templates or you can use any existing project on GitHub with the

 1. Run the Setup WizardSection titled 1.
 Run the Setup Wizard